-Hulu New ‘The Handmaid’s Tale’ Echoes Current Events
+Hulu’s New ‘The Handmaid’s Tale’ Echoes Current Events

 In the United States Senate, 32 resolutions have been proposed since January that take aim at a woman’s right to an abortion.
 These range from the innocuously named H.R.
 656: Women’s Public Health and Safety Act, which seeks to expand title XIX of the Social Security Act to allow states greater leeway to defund clinics and providers that perform abortions, to H.R.
 490: Heartbeat Protection Act of 2017, which seeks to prohibit abortions as soon as a fetal heartbeat is detectable.

-While the majority of these Federal bills have little to no chance of passing through the legislative process, the same cannot be said for legislation at the state level.
-It’s no wonder then, that The Handmaid’s Tale has become a rallying cry and cautionary tale for women’s rights groups nationwide.
+While the majority of these federal bills have little to no chance of passing through the legislative process, the same cannot be said for legislation at the state level.
+It’s no wonder then that The Handmaid’s Tale has become a rallying cry and cautionary tale for women’s rights groups nationwide.

-[Featured Image via Hulu]
+[Featured Image by Hulu]